Websites, Newsletters, and Blogs

 This publication features articles on emerging technologies in libraries.

-This periodical offers feature articles on technology topics, it includes a number of technology-related columns (e.g., "InfoDocket" and "The Digital Shift") and regular reports on digital collections and sources.
+This periodical offers feature articles on technology topics, the technology-focused "InfoDocket" column, and regular reports on digital collections and sources.

 Library Technology Reports.

-Apple computing devices and software is the main focus of this periodical.
+Apple computing devices and software are the main focus of this periodical.

-A periodical that covers making activities of all kinds and reviews technologies available for makers and makerspaces.
+This periodical covers making activities of all kinds and reviews technologies available for makers and makerspaces.

 This periodical includes articles, reviews, and product information on databases and other electronic library resources.
-It also includes coverage of broader library technology issues, such as e-books.
+It also includes coverage of broader library technology issues, such as blockchain technology in libraries.

 This periodical focuses on computing devices, software, and peripherals.